NiblettDigital/backup-suite/README.md

 ## Expected Crontab Implementation

 1. `setup.sh` **Manually** One Time at project start.
-2. `mysql_{n}.sh` **Automatic** These can be run within 5 minutes (minimum) increments of each other, giving it time to complete the MySQL Dump.
-These can also be run as many times as necessary throughout the day.
+2. `mysql.sh` **Automatic** This file can be run one at a time and spaced apart, or it can be run once with multiple mysql dumps at once.
+Keep in mind if the database is larger, it would be better to split the executions up and run one database per execution.
 3. `file-sync.sh` **Automatic** This can be run as often as required, the more it's run, the less resources it should require on each execution.
 4. `daily.sh` **Automatic** This can be run once daily after `file-sync.sh` runs.
 5. `weekly.sh` **Automatic** This can be run once weekly anytime after `daily.sh` runs.